-This N scale 40-foot boxcar ment to France and Italy.
+This N scale 40-foot boxcar is decorated for the 1947 Friendship Train.
+The car symbolizes the post-war project that collected food all across the U.S. for shipment to France and Italy.
 Over 250 cars of food and clothing were collected.
 Micro-Trains has decorated this 70-foot heavyweight baggage car as a special Union Pacific car to transport thoroughbreds to and from horse races.
 The car is equipped with six-wheel passenger trucks.
-Horse cars typically accommodated up to 24 is decorated for the 1947 Friendship Train.
-The car symbolizes the post-war project that collected food all across the U.S. for ship- APRIL NEWS | 23 horses in separate stalls with feed and water troughs.
+Horse cars typically accommodated up to 24 horses in separate stalls with feed and water troughs.
 For additional information on Micro-Trains Line products contact a dealer or visit micro-trains.com.

 Old West Scenery offers more than 40 N scale 3D laser-printed structures and scenery items.
 Shown here is La Posada from the Pueblo Mexicana collection.
 All of the structures are fully assembled ready for paint.
-For additional information visit oldwestscenerv.com.
+For additional information visit oldwestscenery.com.
 NEW DECALS, SIGNS AND FINISHING PRODUCTS

-Highball Graphics has released two new decal lettering sets for VIA Rail in both HO and N scale.
+Highball Graphics has released two new decal lettering sets for VIA Rail in TABLE OF CONTENTS both HO and N scale.
 The sets will letter the first two pieces of equipment painted for Canada's 150th Anniversary.
 Both sets will require the modeler to mask and paint the large VIA on the side.
 For more information visit highballgraphics.com.